 Employee engagement surveys give employees a voice, enabling them to share their feedback and ideas with leadership, and is a core driver of an individual’s engagement with their job.
 Surveys that are thoughtfully administered and lead to positive changes that are visible to employees create a powerful spirit of unity and ownership among the team that can lead to increased individual engagement, improved productivity, and even inspire innovation.

-What are the keys to creating an effective employee survey?
+What are the keys to creating effective employee engagement surveys?

+2. Don’t demand too much.
 You can’t demand a lot from employees and expect to be successful.
-Surveys that are onerous or too-frequent will result in low participation rates.
+Surveys that are onerous or too frequent will result in low participation rates.
 We recommend surveys take no more than 10 minutes for employees to complete.

-What are the best practices for successful employee engagement surveys?
+What are the best practices for effective employee engagement surveys?

 Confidentiality and total anonymity are the most important factors in determining whether or not a survey will be successful and generate candid feedback.
 Employees must be assured of both, which is why a third-party system or partner is often used.